Plants vs. Zombies: Battle For Neighborville

 Ability #4 Self heal: Heals Iceberg Lettuce and nearby teammates for a large amount of health.

-An unused plant class, which had weapon data and a fully textured model, but was cut after the game quit receiving updates
+An unused plant class.
+It had various weapons and a work-in-progress model, but was cut shortly after it was first data-mined.

 Another cut plant class, this time of the Super Bean boss!
 He was almost fully playable before being cut, with 3 abilities